luckasRanarison/clear-action.nvim/README.md

       quickfix = "🔧",
       refactor = "💡",
       source = "🔗",
-      combined = "💡", -- used when combine is set to true },
+      combined = "💡", -- used when combine is set to true or as a fallback when there is no action kind },
     highlights = { -- highlight groups
       quickfix = "NonText",